Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 What Happens During a Mother Dog Wellness Exam?

-The mother dog and puppies are also evaluated, and the sex of the puppies are determined and recorded in the chart.
-The veterinarian will likely provide advice for when to de-worm and vaccinate the puppies.
+The mother dog and puppies are also evaluated, and the sex of the puppies is determined and recorded in the chart.
+The veterinarian will likely provide advice on when to deworm and vaccinate the puppies.
 Other important topics such as diet and general care can also be addressed.

 According to Beth J. Finder (breeder, exhibitor, and author of Breeding a Litter), the ingestion of placenta may cause the new mom to have diarrhea.
 Stress may also be a contributing factor.
 However, the soft stools should subside after a few days.
 About one to two teaspoonfuls of pure plain canned pumpkin (not the pie mix) can help firm up the stools.

-Giving birth can be very tiresome and mom may be exhausted.
+Giving birth can be very tiresome and the mom may be exhausted.
 Add the heat generated from having all those pups piled around her and you have the perfect recipe for one hot, tired dog.
-Heating blankets, pads, and warm bottle waters may contribute as well.
+Heating blankets, pads, and a warm bottle of water may contribute as well.

 As mentioned, many things can go wrong after giving birth, making mom very sick.
-Knowledge is ultimately power, and knowing the signs of trouble is key.
-Below are the signs, symptoms, and conditions that can create havoc in mother and litter.
+Knowledge is, ultimately, power and knowing the signs of trouble is key.
+Below are the signs, symptoms, and conditions that can create havoc in mothers and litters.

 These are different names to describe the same condition, one caused by a depletion of calcium manifested during the first three weeks of nursing.
 It is often seen in small breed dogs with large litters.
 The main symptoms are restlessness, lack of interest in pups, a stiff gait, trouble standing, muscle spasms, fever, panting, rapid breathing, and seizures.
 Eclampsia can be life-threatening if not treated promptly with calcium (given intravenously).
 The puppies will need to be fed a milk replacement product such as Ebsilac.